epok

 New errors are detected from the first log

 Epok fingerprints every error-level log message.
-The instant a never-before-seen error appears, it shows up in the New Errors feed.
+When a never-before-seen error appears, it shows up in the New Errors feed within 5 minutes.

 3